ibis-project/ibis/docs/how_to/sessionize.md

-# How to Sessionize a Log of Events
+# Sessionize a log of events

 Suppose you have entities (users, objects, actions, etc) that have event logs through polling or event triggers.